Top 7 Common Stormwater Inspection Mistakes And What To Do

 Fortunately, actively managing this problem by monitoring sweeping schedules and storing hazardous materials will help prevent these violations.

-In addition, erecting barriers to catch sediment before they leak onto roadways will help keep your worksite up to code.
+In addition, erecting barriers to catch sediment before it leaks onto roadways will help keep your worksite up to code.
 As a bonus, these measures will also help cut down on inlet maintenance and sediment buildup near BMPs.

 5. Damaged Outlets

 Stormwater outlets help control the velocity of stormwater discharge after a storm.
-This is the last line of defense before stormwater leaves the site.
+They are the last line of defense before stormwater leaves the site.

 Unfortunately, outlet BMPs often get ignored simply because they are out of sight and out of mind.

-That’s why managers must conduct routine inspections to inspect outlet structures for any signs of cracking or erosion, especially before and after rain events occur.
-Failing to address outlet issues properly could result in pollution or significant damage to the overall structure.
+That’s why managers must conduct routine inspections of outlet structures for signs of cracking or erosion, especially before and after rain events.
+Failure to address outlet issues properly could result in pollution or significant damage to the overall structure.

 To improve the dewatering process of stormwater, inlets and outlets should be situated to maximize the distance of travel between the two.
 In addition, strategic vegetation and rock walls should be set up around outlets to reduce their exposure to erosion.